Ceramic Firing Schedules

 The format for the data in this area matches the way a typical electronic controller for an electric is programmed (although at Insight-live.com you can also create period-schedules, as opposed to rate-schedules, for gas kilns).

 Ceramic industry can fire much faster and deal with much heavier objects than potters can, how do they do it.
 The answer is they pay more attention to...

 Todd Barson of Ferro Corp. overviews the glaze formulations being using in various ceramics industry sectors.
 He discusses fast fire, glaze materials, development and trouble shooting.

 Interpreting how high a kiln fired based on the look of the cones can be a much more complicated matter than it might first appear.

 In most electric periodic kilns firing schedules are programmed into electronic controllers to control the rate-of-rise, soaking time and often the cooling curve.
 In industry firings are very fast, optimization of every stage is absolutely critical, in hobby ceramics and small companies firings are ...

-An electronic device attached to a kiln.
-Controllers are usually capable of firing a kiln to a specific schedule and can shut it off at the right time, soak it for a specified period, and cool it down at a controlled rate.
-All modern electric kilns are equipped with controllers and most industrial g...
+An electronic device attached to a kiln (usually an electric kiln).
+These controllers are usually capable of firing a kiln to a specific schedule and can shut it off at the right time, soak it for a specified period, and cool it down at a controlled rate.
+All industrial kilns, electric or gas, have ...